arawa/mattermost-install-guide/mattermost-centos-7.md

 Please make sure you are aware of the [firewalld basic concepts](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-using-firewalld-on-centos-7#basic-concepts-in-firewalld) first.

-Check the zone which is currently defined and adapt the command after accordinyl:
+Check the zone which is currently defined and adapt the command hereafter accordingly:
 ```
 # firewall-cmd --get-default-zone
 public